 Heavy-handed policies also strip local control of wind, solar projects

-State Rep. Bob Bezotte voted against a partisan plan to radically alter Michigan’s energy policy, voicing strong concerns that the new mandates will burden Michigan families with electricity that is more expensive and less reliable.
+State Rep. Jaime Greene tonight voted against a partisan plan to radically alter Michigan’s energy policy, voicing strong concerns that the new mandates will burden Michigan families with electricity that is more expensive and less reliable.

-Bezotte, R-Howell, said the plan, advanced by House Democrats, calls for utilities to have 100% clean energy by 2040, with several other mandates that will also increase costs.
-The mandates are similar to those issued in California that resulted in rate hikes and frequent blackouts.
+Greene, R-Richmond, said the plan, advanced by House Democrats, calls for utilities to have 100% clean energy by 2040, with several other mandates that will also increase costs.
+The mandates are similar to those issued in California which resulted in rate hikes and frequent blackouts.

 A forthcoming study projects that monthly electric bills could go up by more than $100 on average under the legislation, and California, which adopted similar mandates in 2018, has seen rate increases dramatically outpace national increases.
 California has also started to backtrack on its energy mandates after blackouts and brownouts.

-Other measures approved by House Democrats would strip control away from local communities concerning the construction of large-scale solar and wind energy projects.
-Under House Bill 5120-5123, Bezotte said the Michigan Public Service Commission could force the projects on local communities with little regard for residents’ concerns, local zoning ordinances or affordability – and people would have no ability to hold the unelected commission members accountable.
+Other measures approved by House Democrats today would strip control away from local communities concerning the construction of large-scale solar and wind energy projects.
+Under House Bill 5120-5121, Greene said the Michigan Public Service Commission could force the projects on local communities with little regard for residents’ concerns, and people would have no ability to hold the unelected commission members accountable.